RidleyB/sen/content/_content/incident-report-open-market-heist.md

 - Among the scattered petals, investigators found a torn pieces of cloth from a violet robes.
 Discarded weaponry indicates the Violet Lady conspirators are well-supplied.
 These items have been preserved for further analysis.

-**Leads:**

-- Follow-up with Halford's aide who found him- corroborate story with others from Halford's estate.
-- Follow-up with botanist- potential lead sourcing where the petal originated.

 **Preliminary Conclusions:** The selection of high-value magical artifacts suggests a deliberate and targeted theft, likely for specific purposes rather than random looting.

 **Recommendations:**